 This post my contain affiliate links.
 Thanks for supporting The Homeschool Scientist.

 Science requires good observation skills.
 Observation is at the very foundation.
-Nancy Larson Science 2 starts out giving students the opportunity to practice their observation skills on day one.

 We went outside and just sat in the backyard for a few minutes taking in all that our senses would allow.
 There were sights, sounds and smells.
 After practicing our observation skills, we went inside and made an observation list.
 We knew we were missing something so we went back outside with our lists and added more.
 My son thought it was interesting that there were some obvious things that we didn’t observe on our first trip outside.

 Why is classification important?
 Classification is the fancy science word for sorting.
-You kids have been practicing sorting since their pre-school years.
+Your kids have been practicing sorting since their pre-school years.
 It allows us to put like things together and separate them from things that are different.
 The more we sort groups into smaller groups the more specific and similar the things in the groups are.
 This is an important scientific concept.

 For young scientists, one of the first classification exercises is sorting things into living and non-living groups.
 Living things require food, water and air and they grow and move.
 Non-living things do not.